Ibrahim22112000/Data-Analyst-Mohammed/README.md

 # Data-Analyst-Mohammed

-# Project Description: Exploratory Data Analysis (EDA) on Titanic Dataset
+# Exploratory Data Analysis

-# Project Title: Unveiling the Dynamics of Disaster: A Multifaceted Exploratory Data Analysis of the Titanic Passenger Dataset
+Unveiling the Dynamics of Disaster: A Multifaceted Exploratory Data Analysis of the Titanic Passenger Dataset

-**Objective:*
+Objective:

 The main goal of this project is to conduct an exploratory data analysis (EDA) on the Titanic dataset.
 I want to dig into the data to find interesting patterns, trends, and insights about the passengers and what factors might have influenced their chances of survival during the Titanic disaster.
 By looking at things like age, gender, passenger class, and fare, I hope to get a better understanding of who survived and why.